Travel guide

 1 week 4-5 GB 10 GB or unlimited

-If you're someone who uploads stories, makes video calls, or shares their connection with a tablet, aim for the higher end or directly for a generous data plan.
-If you're still unsure, we have a dedicated guide on how much data you need for travel with examples by traveler type so you don't overspend or run out.
+If you're someone who uploads stories, makes video calls, or shares their connection with a tablet, aim for the higher range or directly for a generous data plan.
+If you're still unsure, we have a dedicated guide on how to save data on your travel eSIM with tips for different types of travelers so you don't overspend or run out.

 eSIM Londres: la guía práctica para tener datos en tu escapada